 4. Measure the KPIs of the new sales process

 Once you’ve tweaked or redone your sales process, it is back to step one.
 You need to ensure it is implemented throughout the team and that each rep understands how the process flows.

 The key here is to compare and contrast.
 With the new sales process in place, constantly analyze the metrics as compared to the previous process.
 Keep an eye on the numbers to understand what changes worked best and what did not.
 To understand how the new sales process is faring compared to the former, measure the key performance metrics.
 Set quantifiable goals that can help achieve the sales target, using a combination of bulk cold emails and ABS.
 These goals could be:

 - 30% increase in the lead to opportunity ratio

 - 20% increase in the opportunity to win ratio

 - 15% decrease in the loss rate by sales stage

 These numbers may seem aspirational but with a leak-proof sales pipeline, it is achievable.

 Identifying a broken sales process and optimizing it is a lot of hard work.
 You have enough on your plate, with all the metrics that need to be tracked and deals that have to be closed.
 A faulty CRM and 5 additional tools aren’t what you need to add to your plate.
-With an easy to use and intuitive design, in-built email tracking capabilities and customized reports, Freshworks CRM is the perfect all-in-one sales CRM to help you streamline your sales process.
+With an easy-to-use and intuitive design, in-built email tracking capabilities, and customized reports, Freshsales is the perfect all-in-one sales CRM to help you streamline your sales process.